The rise of zero waste packaging

 “The conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.”

-In summary, zero waste packaging uses materials that don’t result in wastage after use, thereby reducing the volume of waste generated by packaging materials and the harmful effects of such waste on the environment.
+In summary, zero waste packaging uses sustainable materials focused on waste reduction, compostable materials, and biodegradable materials that don’t result in wastage after use, thereby reducing the volume of pollution generated by packaging and the harmful effects of such waste on the environment.

 Examples of zero waste packaging materials

-As regulatory authorities introduce new requirements around sustainable and zero waste packaging, and consumer demand grows, the packaging sector has responded through innovation.
+As regulatory authorities introduce new requirements around sustainable and zero waste packaging solutions, and consumer demand grows, the packaging sector has responded through innovation.
 New packaging solutions include:

 Drivers of zero waste packaging